EURO CRIME

 • Roe, Graeme author of crime novels set in the horse racing world.

-• Roslund, Anders and Hellstrom, Borge authors of The Beast and The Vault (Box 21).
+• Roslund, Anders & Hellstrom, Borge authors of The Beast and The Vault (Box 21).

 • Rowe, Rosemary author of Roman Whodunnits featuring mosaicist Libertus.